 Point of View

-Design to me is what structures underlying cultural concerns and how humans understand one another.
+Design to me is what structures underlying cultural concerns for how humans understand one another and transact.

-In a nutshell, my design approach is rapid iterations of innovation and creative research while dipping my toe in reality where and when necessary but not letting it be boss.
-Experience has taught me that when it comes to brand and product expression reality is on the table to be created -- a conversation starter not an end in itself.
+In a nutshell, my design approach is rapid iterations and creative research while dipping my toe in reality where and when necessary but not letting it be boss.
+Experience has taught me that when it comes to product expression reality is on the table as conversation starter not an end in itself.